Mohamed-niazy/CFAR-algorithm_SOCA-GOCA_/README.md

    - `detect_if.sv`: The interface between the DUT and the test bench.
    - `top.sv`: The top-level module integrating the DUT and the test bench.
 3. Simulate the design and verify the results against the screenshots provided in the `Screens` folder.

+### FPGA in the Loop (FIL) Simulation
+1. Open the Simulink file in the `FIL` folder to connect with the FPGA
+2. press double click on the fil block then browse on the .sof file and press load and apply.
+3. Use the provided MATLAB scripts to prepare inputs for Simulink and running the simulation and retrieve the results from the FPGA.

 ## Contributing